 Skip to content

-What Inspiring Initiative is Bridging Oxford Schools and Fostering ... - Oxford good news story
+What Inspiring Initiative is Bridging Oxford Schools and Fostering ... - education and learning news from Oxford, England

 In a heartwarming initiative, students from different schools in Oxford are coming together to learn and grow through a unique programme designed to foster empathy and understanding.
 This programme, which includes visits to the Ashmolean Museum, is helping to bridge gaps between diverse student groups, creating lasting connections and promoting a sense of community.